Complete Guide: Installing Manjaro with Secure Boot Enabled

 systemd-boot

 This is the interesting part you have worked yourself down to.
-Because we are using LUKS encrypted root partition we need to make some system parts available at boot time.
+Because we use LUKS encrypted root partition, we need to make some system parts available at boot time.

-We need to make the initramfs aware of the encryption we use and it need to accept input from the user on encryption phrase used to decrypt the system.
+We need to make the initramfs aware of the encryption we use, and it needs to accept input from the user on the encryption phrase used to decrypt the system.

 initramfs

-Those settings is defined in the file mkinitcpio.conf – we need to edit that file so suit our purpose
+Those settings are defined in the file mkinitcpio.conf – we need to edit that file to suit our purpose

 nano /etc/mkinitcpio.conf